 Please consider opening your home to a Lab in need!
-We need people who are able to foster a dog in their home, and who live in Ventura, Santa Barbara, Los Angeles or Orange County, or in the Victorville area of San Bernardino County.
+We need people who are able to foster a dog in their home.
+If you live in Los Angeles, Orange, or Ventura County, in a coastal community of Santa Barbara County between Goleta and the Ventura County line, or in the southwestern corner of San Bernardino County in Upland, Chino, Chino Hills, Rancho Cucamonga, Victorville, Apple Valley or Hesperia, consider becoming a Lab Rescue foster parent!

 Being a foster parent is extremely rewarding.
 Fostering is important, fun and a great way to help out at no cost to you.
 We ask our foster families to treat the foster dog as they would their own pet – with love, attention, discipline, and structure.
 Foster homes are expected to keep their SCLRR contact apprised of how their foster dog is doing, medically and behaviorally.
 Aside from regular day-to-day care (feeding, grooming, exercise), the responsibilities of a foster home may include basic training (house training, walking on leash, sit, down), socialization and evaluation (to determine whether the dog is good with different types of people and other animals), and of course plenty of playtime and snuggling.